Efficient logistics to enhance response capacity: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Chief of Army Staff General Qamar Javed Bajwa visited logistic installations of Lahore Corps on Saturday.
+RAWALPINDI: Chief of Army Staff Gen Qamar Javed Bajwa visited logistic installations of Lahore Corps Saturday.

 The COAS said efficient and smooth logistics will enhance the overall operational readiness and response capacity against adventurism by our enemy.
 Lt-Gen Azhar Saleh Abbasi, Chief of Logistic Staff, Lt-Gen Aamir Abbasi, Quartermaster General and Lt- Gen Majid Ehsan, Commander 4 Corps were also present on the occasion.